Mazda Familia: Fifth generation (BD; 1980–1986)

-The BD Familia, first shown on 2 June 1980, was entirely new – it was Mazda's first front-engine, front-wheel-drive subcompact car, and was available as a hatchback and sedan.
+The fifth generation Familia (BD), first shown on 2 June 1980, was entirely new – it was Mazda's first front-engine, front-wheel-drive subcompact car, and was available as a hatchback and sedan.
 It was developed with input from Ford, which in 1979 had acquired a stake in the Japanese manufacturer, and had a twin called the Ford Laser (and Ford Meteor, for its four-door sedan model in Australia).

 At its introduction in 1980, it won the first Car of the Year Japan Award.

 The new Mazda E engine-series, loosely based on the preceding PC/TC/UC series, was developed expressly for the BD and was offered in three different displacements.
 The smallest 1.1-liter E1 unit was reserved for certain export markets where the tax structures suited it.
 Chassis codes were BD1011/BD1031/BD1051 depending on the engine installed.